 Yes.
 Warm/cook the beans according to package instructions and then toss them with the melted butter and garlic.

 - 1 pound green beans trimmed and washed

 - 2 cloves garlic minced*

 - Salt and pepper to taste

 - In a medium pot, cover green beans with cold water and bring to a boil.
-Lower the heat and simmer for 5-10 minutes, until they reach your preferred level of doneness (I like mine on the softer side).
+Lower the heat and simmer for 5-10 minutes, until they reach your preferred level of doneness.
 Drain and set aside.

 - Melt butter over medium heat in a large skillet.
 Add the garlic and toast until golden, watching carefully to ensure it doesn't burn.

 - Add the cooked green beans to the pan, sprinkle with salt and pepper, and toss to coat (and reheat if they've cooled).